Andrewrock/Andrewrock.github.io/_posts/2017-03-17-recreating-instagram.md

           <p>Privacy Policy:</p>
         </td>
         <td>
-          <p class="tutorial-paragraph">If you have a privacy policy
+          <p>If you have a privacy policy include it here, if not just
-            include it here, if not just add your site URL.
+            add your site URL.
           </p>
         </td>
       </tr>